KatsuteDev/Mal4J/faq.md

 This project supports Java 8+ and Java 9 modules.

-### java.lang.UnsupportedClassVersionError

-This issue is caused by using an older, unsupported Java version; this library requires at least JDK 8.
-If you are using JDK 8 and still get this error, make sure you are using at least version 2.0.0 of this library.

 ### WARNING: An illegal reflective access operation has occurred

 _(this warning does not affect the library in any way)_

 In order to make this library function on JDK 8-10, reflection is used in order to make PATCH requests work correctly.

 If you don't want this warning then either:
 - Downgrade to JDK 8
 - Upgrade to JDK 11 or higher

+### java.lang.UnsupportedClassVersionError

+This issue is caused by using an older, unsupported Java version; this library requires at least JDK 8.
+If you are using JDK 8 and still get this error, make sure you are using at least version 2.0.0 of this library.

+### java.lang.NoSuchMethodError

+This issue may occur if you are using an android version that doesn't support the Java 8 API.
+If you still get this error please open a new issue.

 ### java.lang.reflect.InaccessibleObjectException / java.lang.IllegalStateException: Reflect module is not accessible in JDK 9+